mattloose/hv_rapidCNS2_mod/README.md

 Outputs from wf-human-variation are then analysed using Rapid-CNS2 to generate the final report.

-Input BAM file *MUST* contain methylation data (MM:Z tags) otherwise methylation related outputs of Rapid-CNS2 will be incorrect/gibberish.
+Input BAM file **MUST** contain methylation data (MM:Z tags) otherwise methylation related outputs of Rapid-CNS2 will be incorrect/gibberish.
 The workflow should ERROR if MM:Z tags are not present.

 The provided reference should be the same reference used to align reads in the input BAM.

+At present, it relies upon the *outdir* being within the current working directory.
+Setting a full path to some other location will cause errors.

 ### Requirements:
 ```